 \section{Introduction}

 Stencils are commonly encountered in scientific applications such as image processing \cite{Ragan-Kelley2018}, convolutional neural networks, weather forecasting \cite{Stella}, computational fluid dynamics, seismic \cite{LuporiniTOMS, Louboutin2019}, and medical imaging \cite{guasch2020full}.
 We present a scheme that enables the application of temporal blocking, a common technique to enhance cache-locality \cite{Wonnacott2000, Jin2001,Wonnacott2004AchievingSL}, to a class of finite-difference (FD) \cite{LeVeque2007}, \cite{smith1985finite} stencil kernels where this is challenging.
-Typical stencil kernels are computational patterns that are usually functions of the nearest neighbouring point values.
-In a more general context, a stencil defines the iterative computation of an element in an $n$-dimensional spatial grid at time $t$ as a function of neighbouring grid elements (space dependencies) at time $t-1, \dots, t-k$ (time dependencies).
-Conceptually, a typical stencil update in a scientific simulation has a 3-dimensional spatial iteration space and 1-dimensional time iteration space.
+This class consists of additional sparsely-located in the computational grid (off-the-grid) operators.
+Typical stencil kernels are computational patterns that are usually functions of the nearest neighboring point values.
+In a more general context, a stencil defines the iterative computation of an element in an $n$-dimensional spatial grid at time $t$ as a function of neighboring grid elements (space dependencies) at time $t-1, \dots, t-k$ (time dependencies).
+A typical stencil update in a scientific simulation has a 3-dimensional spatial iteration space and 1-dimensional temporal iteration space.
 Figure \ref{fig:1d3pt_update} illustrates a 1D stencil and its flow dependences.
-Each point is updated using values from the previous timestep and the right and left neighbours.
+Each point is updated using values from the previous timestep and the right and left neighbors.
 Arrows illustrate the flow dependencies.
-Halo points (grey) are used to extend the computational domain by the size of a stencil radius.
-Wider stencils in 3D and their respective data dependences can be seen in Figure \ref{fig:halos-stencils}.
+Halo points (grey) are used to extend the computational domain by the stencil radius size.
+Wider stencils in 3D and their respective data dependencies are illustrated in Figure \ref{fig:halos-stencils}.